jhomlala/catcher/README.md

 import 'package:catcher_2/catcher_2.dart';
 ```

+ANd now you can use all the features as demonstrated below!

 ## Upgrading from `catcher`

 If you used `catcher` correctly (and without extra hackage) before, it should be sufficient to replace the following strings *everywhere*: